cnosdb/docs/docs/en/latest/release/changelist.md

 # Change List

-## V2.3
+## V2.3.0

-On May 09, 2023, CnosDB released version 2.3.
+On May 09, 2023, CnosDB released version 2.3.0.
 This version mainly adds stream computing capabilities and some enterprise features.
 The main modifications of this version include:

-- The query functionality has been strengthened to support scrolling windows, sliding windows, and stream computing.
+- Enhanced query functionality now supports scrolling windows, sliding windows, and streaming calculations.

-- Support for the frequently used time series processing function "filling" has been added.

-- Query iterators have been parallelized, resulting in greatly improved query performance.
+- Parallel processing has been applied to query iterators, greatly improving query performance.

-- New techniques for problem localization have been introduced, including using cpu/memory pprof and asynchronous call stack printing.
+- Added some tools for problem localization, including the use of CPU/Memory pprof and asynchronous call stack printing.

-- The test case system has been further improved, including enhancing checklist gatekeeper test cases and adding support for sqllogictest.
+- Further improved the test case system, including improving access control test cases and adding support for SQLLogicTest.

-- The opentsdb write protocol is now natively supported.
+- Added support for the OpenTSDB write protocol.

 - HTTP requests now support streaming processing, effectively reducing database memory usage.

-- In the enterprise version, we have added support for subscription and hierarchical storage.
-Please feel free to contact us for more information.
+- In the enterprise version, support for subscription and tiered storage has been added.
+Please contact us for more information.

-Additionally, a series of bugs have been fixed.
+Addition, there are a series of bug fixes.

 ## V2.2.0